 When he was still a lowly soldier Napoleon Bonaparte went all-out on a sapphire engagement ring for Josephine.
 The ring itself is an example of a toi et moi ring, with an inverted pear cut sapphire and an upright pear cut diamond on either side.
 Both stones were around 1 Carat in size.
 The ring must have been extremely expensive.
 In 2013 this particular sapphire engagement ring sold for $949,000 at an auction.
 I know, if only we had known about the auction!

 Perhaps one of the most famous sapphire engagement rings is the one currently on Kate Middleton’s finger.
 Her sapphire cluster consists of a 12 Carat Ceylon sapphire, surrounded by diamonds.
 It was originally Princess Diana’s engagement ring from Prince Charles.
-In the 1980’s they picked the sapphire themselves, then had it set in a ring.
+In the 1980s they picked the sapphire themselves, then had it set in a ring.
 It was in 2010 when Prince Charles proposed to Kate, and passed on this beautiful piece of heirloom jewellery.
 Learn about different aspects of royal jewellery, such as the most iconic earrings worn by the royals at AC Silver.

 Today, the symbolism of the sapphire continues.
 Some pick the gemstone as it’s their birthstone (September, in case you were wondering).
 Perhaps people pick it to emulate the royals (nod to Kate’s ring).
 Or it might just be the unique style of the sapphire engagement ring.
 Diamonds are still the popular choice for an engagement ring, and especially nowadays, people don’t always want to go with the ‘normal’ choice.